Last updated on December 1st, 2023 at 09:01 am

 I visited Poland in February 2018 and, speaking from experience, this is not the best season for a trip there.
 It was freezing cold, minus 20 degrees to be exact, and I had never experienced anything like this in my life.
 If you don’t want to have to look for shelter every 30-40 minutes just to warm up a bit and start feeling your toes again, then definitely plan your trip during the warmer months of the year.

 Despite the ruthless weather, we were committed to make the most of our vacation and see as many things as possible.
-We managed to visit Warsaw, Krakow, Auschwitz and Katowice in just 4 days!
+We managed to visit Warsaw, Krakow, Auschwitz and Katowice in just a bit over 4 days!
 I’ve compiled this very long guide with my top recommendations on all things Poland and I hope it helps you organise your trip the best way possible.
 Consider this your ultimate Poland 5-day itinerary!

 Our trip began from the capital – Warsaw.
 We flew from Vienna and landed at Chopin Airport late in the evening.
 There are a few options to reach the city from this airport: